UCDavisLibrary/fin-server/README.md

 ## Demo

 A demo for using Fin can be found in [docker/fin-demo](docker/fin-demo/README.md).
-Start here to get a good feel for what Fin is and how it's put to gether.
-Think of it as quick start.
+Start here to get a good feel for what Fin is and how it's put together.
+Think of the demo as a quick start guide.

 ## Documentation